However, you might want to look at other natural remedies that might help improve your health.

 Test on your skin first.

-To make sure you are not going to have a negative reaction, first, try a small amount of the oil mixed with the carrier oil on your skin and wait for a few hours to allow it to permeate your pores.
+To make sure you are not going to have a negative reaction caused by the oils, first, try a small amount mixed with the carrier oil on your skin and wait for a few hours to allow it to permeate your pores.

 If you do get any reaction, immediately apply some more carrier oil – do not attempt to remove the oil with water!